Foblex/f-flow/public/markdown/guides/f-node-directive.md

   - `fNodePosition: IPoint;` Sets the position of the node.
 Redraws the node when the position changes.

+  - `fNodeSize: IRect;` Sets the size of the node.
+Redraws the node when the size changes.
+Use the [fResizeHandle](f-resize-handle-directive) directive to resize the node.

   - `fNodeDraggingDisabled: boolean;` Indicates whether the node cannot be dragged.
 Default: `false`

   - `fNodeSelectionDisabled: boolean;`  Indicates whether the node cannot be selected.
 Default: `false`